Ithaka Scarf (Blues)

 I discovered that although Cavafy died in 1933, the copyright resided with one of the two surviving translators - Professor Edmund Keeley.
 I wrote to him via Princeton University in the U.S. At the time it felt like a shot in the dark, but to my great surprise and pleasure, Professor Keeley and Princeton University Press Permissions Department have granted me a licence to print the poem onto a limited edition of up to twenty cashmere scarves.

-I have now printed eleven unique scarves, five of which are for sale here.
-They have stayed in their box since printing.
+I have now printed eleven unique scarves (six greys and five blues), ten of which are for sale here.

 To read the poem Ithaka along with an insightful description of its meaning by Maria Gonzales De Leon.
 Copy and paste the link below into your browser: